Using Formulas in DT_ACTION_LEVEL_LOOKUP

 MAG Sum and TEQ Sum in DT_ACTION_LEVEL_LOOKUP

-Creation of Site-Specific Action Level using FORMULA Methods
+Create Site-Specific Action Level Using FORMULA Methods

-There are three FORMULA methods.
+There are four FORMULA methods.

 1.SINGLE_FORMULA: Uses certain calculations for determining the applied action levels.
 There are seven calculation options (detailed below).